OndrejValla/z-o-photo-album/README.md

 - User story 1: I like to browse through these galleries easily whether on my PC or mobile.
 - User story 2: I like to see each destination separately if possible.
-- User story 3: I like when websites are changing colors etc.
+- User story 3: I like it when websites are changing colors etc.
 - User story 4: Would be great if I could contact Zuzana and Ondrej.
 - User story 5: I would like to see Zuzana and Ondrej's social media.